Emigration from the Eastern Bloc: Hijackers

-On June 15, 1970, twelve mostly Jewish defectors were caught attempting to hijack a plane to escape from the Soviet Union, and were assigned harsh sentences, including death sentences for the two leaders, which were later commuted to 15 years in a labor camp.
+On 15 June 1970, twelve mostly Jewish defectors were caught attempting to hijack a plane to escape from the Soviet Union, and were assigned harsh sentences, including death sentences for the two leaders, which were later commuted to 15 years in a labor camp.
 At least six attempted skyjacking defection attempts were made from Armenia, the Soviet Union, and Lithuania from 1970 to 1971.

-There were three hijackings of airliners by GDR citizens in order to escape to West Germany; the most well-known is the LOT Polish Airlines Flight 165 hijacking in 1978.
+There were three hijackings of airliners by GDR citizens to escape to West Germany; the most well-known is the LOT Polish Airlines Flight 165 hijacking in 1978.

-Famous and discrete defectors
+Famous and discreet defectors

-Famous defectors include Joseph Stalin's daughter Svetlana Alliluyeva (though she returned in 1984), Mig-25 pilot Viktor Belenko, U.N.
+Famous defectors include Joseph Stalin's daughter Svetlana Alliluyeva (though she returned in 1984), MiG-25 pilot Viktor Belenko, U.N.
 Undersecretary General Arkady Shevchenko, chess grandmaster Viktor Korchnoi, ballet stars Rudolf Nureyev, Mikhail Baryshnikov, Natalia Makarova, and Alexander Godunov.
 Famous East German defectors include writer Wolfgang Leonhard, East German soldier Conrad Schumann, who was famously photographed jumping the Berlin wall while it was under construction, and a number of European football players, including Jörg Berger.
+Famous Czech defectors include tennis player Martina Navratilova who defected to the United States after the 1975 U.S. Open.
 Chess world champion Boris Spassky also emigrated to France in a fashion comparable to defection.

 While media sources often reported high level defections, non-prominent defections usually went unreported.
 The number of non-public "black stream" defectors is not known.